Oxnead: Visual Vistas

 Retrace your steps and continue on the path passing Oxnead Hall

 Oxnead Hall is now a private wedding venue so please admire it from the gate.
-You'll also be able to see further views of it later in the walk.
+There is a Paston Footprints information board that provides details about the Paston family at Oxnead, the building and gardens.
+The QR code shows you a digital reconstruction of the You'll also be able to see further views of it later in the walk.

 Follow the path down past Oxnead Hall through farm buildings and bungalows